eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 At the end of [Stage 2](/roadmap/phase-0/stage-2), we noticed how the server is only able to cater to one client at a time.
 When the client disconnects, the server breaks out of the recv-send while loop and exits the program.
 Later in the exercises we modified the server to accept clients sequentially, one after the other.

-[TODO write about threads - stage-3]

-In this stage we will use another approach will to fix the drawbacks that we looked at in Stage 3.
+In this stage we will use another approach to fix the drawbacks that we looked at in Stage 3.
 We will achieve this with the help of **_epoll_**.

 ### epoll

-[epoll](https://en.wikipedia.org/wiki/Epoll) is a I/O event notification mechanism provided by the Linux kernel.
+[epoll](https://en.wikipedia.org/wiki/Epoll) is an I/O event notification mechanism provided by the Linux kernel.
 It allows applications to efficiently monitor multiple file descriptors for various I/O events.

 There are various [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O) mechanisms available in operating systems.
 We have chosen epoll as it is the most widely used technique in modern applications.